 Part 1: Barcodes and Initiating Communication with Alibaba Suppliers

-Amazon requires a unique barcode type that cannot be supplemented by a universal product code (UPC), Kevin explains, Amazon's barcode type are called FNSKUs.
-Knowledgable, Kevin provides a brief overview of Amazon's potential GS1 requirements, (currently only "recommended") and also shares where he acquires UPC codes at a fraction of the price listed by GS1.
+Amazon requires a unique barcode type that cannot be supplemented by a universal product code (UPC), Kevin explains, Amazon's barcode type are called FNSKUs (which are free).
+Knowledgeable, Kevin provides a brief overview of Amazon's potential GS1 requirements, (currently only "recommended") and also shares where he acquires UPC codes at a fraction of the price listed by GS1.

-Having trained multiple VAs to start the conversation with Alibaba Suppliers, Kevin has included pdfs with two different templates for beginning communication with overseas suppliers via Jack Ma's platform, Alibaba.com.
+Having trained multiple VAs to log in and start the conversation with Alibaba Suppliers, Kevin has included pdfs with two different templates for beginning communication with overseas suppliers via Jack Ma's platform, Alibaba.com.